-- Lens Blur – An improved algorithm to give finer sharpening & reduce halo.
+- Lens Blur – An improved algorithm to give more exceptional sharpening & reduce halo.

 - Motion Blur – Reduces motion blur.

-- Angle – Used for motion blur to help reduce affects of any blurring.
+- Angle – Used for motion blur to help reduce effects of any blurring.

-- Fade Amount – Adjusts strength of sharpening.
+- Fade Amount – Adjusts the strength of sharpening.